-IAG has teamed up with Grant Thornton (London) to provide quick and referenced reviews using IAG’s experienced team who have an intimate knowledge of airline and support operations and restructuring, combined with a global accountants input.
+IAG has teamed up with a global Accountancy practice in London to provide quick and referenced reviews using IAG’s experienced team who have an intimate knowledge of airline and support operations and restructuring, combined with a global accountants input.

 This MRO restructure/recovery review is similar to a feasibility study, with the addition of a review of the compliance management system to provides the board/investors with a range of qualified, and referenced options upon which to make decisions on the operational aspects of the MRO along with the financial (possible debt and refinancing) status.
 Compliance management is often paid lip-service to during corporate re-structuring, it is often seen as a hindrance to the business, where in fact it is keeping the business alive.